 Remember the oath – “First, do no harm”.
 Use some gentle polish and a clean cloth to polish off some of the tarnish on the brass that’s exposed when the slide is removed.
 I usually use Brasso, but any gentle metal polish will work as long as you’re gentle with it.
 By gentle I mean don’t try to remove all of the guck at once.
 This process might take several tries to get where you need to be.
 It’s always easier to simply do it again than it is to put some brass back onto the slide after you’ve polished it off.
 Remember that they use brass because it’s soft.
 Polish it a little, rinse it off, grease it, thin it and see how well it moves.
 Repeat.
 When you finally get close to where you want to be it’s time to go back to experimenting with greases.
 The simplest, as mentioned above is to use the store-bought slide grease and thin it with a drop of valve oil.

 My current recipe is to grease that slide with an automotive product called Superlube (a synthetic, food-grade grease) and thin it with synthetic valve oil (Yamaha for my newer Trumpets, T2 for the old ones).
 Back in the 80’s we used to ask the pharmacist for a dab of Anhydrous Lanolin and thin it with old-school (non-synthetic) valve oil.
-As a starving student with several instruments on the go I used automotive wheel bearing grease and kerosene but people could smell me coming.
+As a starving student with several instruments on the go I used automotive wheel bearing grease on slides and kerosene for valve oil but people could smell me coming.
 Use whatever works for you, but use something.
 If you can’t move that slide easily while playing, it isn’t working.
 This fingering chart shows where you’ll need it.

 One more thing.
 If your third valve slide has an extra section at the end that is also removable (perhaps because your 3rd slide doesn’t have a spit valve), lube it with regular slide grease.